ialbluwi/11102-f25/lessons/while-loops.md

 ### Exercise 2

-Catch and fix the but in the following program.
+Catch and fix the bug in the following program.
 It is supposed to skip 2's while counting down from `n` to `1`. you can run the program with multiple inputs to find the error.

 ```python
 n = int(input("Enter a number: "))